erjosito/request/README.md

 - You can use the option --ucsd to generate on stdout JavaScript code
 - You can use the option --ucsdwfdx to generate on stdout a WFDX file that can be imported to UCS Director
 - Additional modularity in the functions to generate JavaScript or WFDX content
-- Sample particular case with script genWFDX.py, that can be used in a Web form
+- Sample particular case with script genWFDX.py, that can be used in a Web form (included the example page wfdx-generator.php)

-<h2>To Do</h2>
+<h2>Coming soon</h2>
 Hopefully coming in future versions:
 - Insert rollback attribute support in the YAML file
 - Support multiple custom tasks in a single WFDX file
+- Implement rollback task support in the WFDX generation
+- password variable generated in the wfdx file of the correct type, so that characters typed are masked